Mr. Baldwin’s Trolley

-Everyone who knew and liked former Mt.
+Everyone who knew former Mt.
 Lebanon Municipal Manager Bill Baldwin has a train story to tell.

 “If you talked with Bill for an hour, trains would come up,” says Alex Parrish, president of the Mt.
 Lebanon Lions Club, of which Baldwin was a longtime member.
 “Maybe less than an hour.”